 These soft Ailihen Kids Headphones in a variety of fun colors adjust with a simple slide mechanism so you can get them to fit your child’s head just right.
 My son isn’t a big fan of headphones, but he will wear these.
 The volume isn’t too loud.
 Use them with an iPad loaded with movies and TV shows (Wylie loves Spirit Riding Free on Netflix) or with any in-flight entertainment system. $19.98.

 Crayola Color Wonder Mess Free Coloring Kit

 Crayola Color Wonder Art Kits are the most ingenious toy for traveling with kids.
-The colors of these seemingly colorless pens only show up when your child draws in the accompanying book, so it’s impossible to get ink on the tray table.
+The colors only show up when your child draws in the accompanying book; it’s impossible to get ink on the tray table.
 The Stow & Go is especially great for travel: It comes with its own lap desk with storage, a 12-page coloring pad and four miniature markers.
-Other Color Wonder Kits with themes that include Paw Patrol and Disney Princesses come with paper, pens and stamps that also only work with the paper in the kit.
-From $14.92.
+Other Color Wonder Kits have themes like Paw Patrol and Disney Princesses.
+From $18.99.

-Here are some useful tips for traveling with a baby.
+Here are some tips for traveling with a baby.